Dunera

 Ernst Ludwig Wasser[1] Birth entry no. 84 from March 28, 1893. was born on March 23, 1893 in Züllichau (today Sulechów, Poland).
 His parents are the lawyer and notary Albert Wasser[2] Registry office Charlottenburg, death entry no. 563 from Feb 21, 1920.
 (1857-1920) and Rosa Friedländer[3] Registry office Charlottenburg, death entry no. 1872 from Seo 30, 1914.
 (1865-1915), who was born in Posen[4] Today a neighbourhood of Neustadt/Orla, Thuringia..
 Ernst’s older sister Elfriede[5] Birth entry no. 164 from Juli 4, 1890. was born in Züllichau on July 2, 1890; she was deported from Berlin to Auschwitz[6] Cf. Mapping the Lives about Elfriede Wasser, retrieved May 12, 2023. on January 29, 1943 and murdered there.

 Ernst Wasser studied medicine in Heidelberg and Berlin from 1913 to 1920.
 His studies were interrupted by military service[7] Cf. National Archives of Australia (NAA), NAA_ItemNumber9907366. for the German Empire from 1914 to 1919.
-From 1921 to 1923, he was employed as an assistant doctor at the Municipal Children’s and Mothers’ Home in Berlin-Charlottenburg and in the First Surgical Department of the Berlin-Westend Hospital.[8]
+Among other things, he is awarded the Iron Cross[8] This medal is still in the family's possession today.
+Conversation with granddaughter Ursula Welch, 8.11.2024.
+1st class.
+From 1921 to 1923, he was employed as an assistant doctor at the Municipal Children’s and Mothers’ Home in Berlin-Charlottenburg and in the First Surgical Department of the Berlin-Westend Hospital.[9]
 Cf. Information about the Wasser family on www.ancestry.de, retrieved April 18, 2023.
-He lived a short distance away at Danckelmannstraße 32[9] Adress book Berlin, 1920 edition..
+He lived a short distance away at Danckelmannstraße 32[10] Adress book Berlin, 1920 edition..

 On September 15, 1921, Ernst Wasser and Annemarie Martina Sochatzky[11] Marriage entry Königstein/Taunus no. 21 from Sep 15, 1921., born on September 27, 1897 in Finsterwalde, married.
 They had two daughters: Anne Rose[12] Cf. Information about the Wasser family on www.ancestry.de, retrieved April 18, 2023. was born on August 17, 1922 in Berlin, where she died on March 4, 2012.
 Brigitte[13] Ibid. was born on January 14, 1924 in Schneidemühl[14] Wikipedia about Pila, retrieved May 15, 2023. (today Piła, Poland); she died in Brazil in 2010.
 After their wedding, Annemarie and Ernst moved to Königsweg 11[15] White pages Berlin 1921 edition. (today Wundtstraße).